InsightEdge/insightedge-ctr-demo/doc/doc.md

 Revenue = (ad bid) * (probability of click).
 The goal is to maximize the revenue for every search engine query.
 Whereis the `ad bid` is a known value, the `probability of click` is not.
 Thus predicting the probability of click becomes the key challenge.

-## del it
-The probability of a click is known as click-through rate (CTR).
-The CTR of an advertisement is defined as the number of clicks on an ad divided by the number of times the ad is shown (impressions), expressed as a percentage.
-For example, if a banner ad is delivered 100 times (100 impressions) and receives one click, then the click-through rate for the advertisement would be 1%.
-[CTR formula image here https://upload.wikimedia.org/math/3/c/3/3c386c95782238666a0ca05c3079c8d5.png]
-## del it

 ## Understanding the data

 The [dataset](https://www.kaggle.com/c/avazu-ctr-prediction/data) consists of: